LasseMoench/website/content/post/treasurebox.md

 ![Lid inside](/images/lid_inside.jpg "Treasure Box Lid")

 After I wired everything up, it was time for coding.
+If you want to follow this article, please [clone the git repository](https://github.com/LasseMoench/treasurebox) as this article does not include the complete code.
 First, we import some libraries that we are going to use and initialize several variables.
 We also define a custom version of delay that will query the GPS module for new data for a fixed amount of time:

 ```c
 #include <ESP8266WiFi.h>